TomHallford/FCP-Block-5/README.md

 ###-external and -alpha will follow two numbers, They will change value of external and alpha in the agreement function.

 =====task 2=====

+-defuant flag activates the defuant model -test_defuant flag runs the test for defuant model -beta flag that when followed by a float between 0 and 1 changes the beta value -threshold flag that when followed by a float between 0 and 1 changes the threshold value -n_count flag when followed by an integer changes the amount of nieghbours -time_step flag when followed by an integer changes the length of time the model runs for

 =====task 3=====
 Using the network flag followed by an integer will create a random network with that many nodes, the network will then be displayed and the terminal will output the mean degree, average pathl ength and the mean clustering co-efficient.